Miroslav Krišan: Private career

-Krišan is an electrical technician from the village of Debeljača in Kovačica.
-In 1992, he became the manager of a shoe factory in the municipality.
+Originally from the village of Debeljača, Krišan was an electrical technician of electromechanics by profession.
+From 1992 until his death, he was the manager of a shoe factory in Kovačica.

 Politician

 National Assembly

 Krišan appeared in the twenty-seventh position (out of twenty-eight) on the Democratic Party's electoral list for the Zrenjanin division in the 1993 Serbian parliamentary election.
-The list won four mandates, and, perhaps improbably, he was included in the party's delegation when the assembly convened in January 1994.
+The list won four mandates, and, perhaps somewhat improbably, he was included in the party's delegation when the assembly convened in January 1994.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates on successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of sponsoring parties or coalitions.
 Krišan's low position on the list did not prevent him from receiving a mandate.)
 At the time he was sworn in, Krišan was the youngest member of the assembly.
-The Socialist Party of Serbia (Socijalistička partija Srbije, SPS) won the election, and the DS served in opposition.
+The Socialist Party of Serbia (SPS) won the election, and the DS served in opposition for the term that followed.

 The DS boycotted the 1997 parliamentary election, and Krišan was not a candidate for re-election.